 But while vacations are nice, this really drives home a more important point.
 You got any cash?
 Like cash for an emergency?
 This is important.
 And we talk about reducing debt, and building up a savings pool.
 We’ve talked in other videos and other blog post about having three months to six months of expenses, but do you have cash?
 Do you have actual cash you can get your hands on today?

 We hate talking about negative things, but let’s suppose you have a car accident?
 You’ll have a $500 deductible, or a $1000 deductible.
-You’ll have a $500 deductible if you go to the emergency room.
+You’ll have a $500 deductible if you go to the emergency room, reveals a truck accident lawyer.
 It could be more than that.
 You’re going to have to deductibles that you’re going to have to pay for x-rays, and medicine, and prescriptions.
 Again, do you have cash?
 Because what most Americans do, is when something unfortunate like that happens, they put this on a credit card.
 Then they make minimum payments or smaller payments, and then the balances start to snowball, and before you know it, they’ve got a credit card, they’ve got a debt problem.

 Again, I’ll ask the question, do you have some cash?
 Before you even begin to think about paying down debt, you’ve got to have some cash.
 How much cash do you need?
 Well, just start adding up all of those different deductibles that I just mentioned.
 It could be $2000.
 You’ve got to have something that’s not sitting in your checking account.
 It’s in a segregated account, away from everything else.
 And yes, it’s okay if it doesn’t earn any interest.